 Would your family be financially secure in the event of your death?
 It’s something no one wants to think about, but we all should be prepared for.
-Term life insurance from UnitedHealthcare can play a part in helping you protect your family’s finances in your absence.
+Term life insurance underwritten by Golden Rule Insurance Company can play a part in helping you protect your family’s finances in your absence.

 Term life insurance is a life insurance policy that pays cash benefits to help your loved ones in the event of your death.